-It should also be noted that very high UEQ values given to both evaluated solutions could mostly be contributed to the lack of such solutions in real life and consequently the deaf community is gratefully embracing any solution that would help them in everyday life.

-Related to this aspect is other information obtained during the interviews with participants.
-It includes a high praise for both, the developed applications, which were evaluated, as well as for the evaluation procedure using sign language version of the UEQ questionnaire.
-Namely, all deaf participants have expressed the wish to participate in the development of such interactive solutions, if possible, without the presence of human sign language interpreter which, in addition, represents a financial cost.
-Therefore, the need to use sign language-based evaluations seems even greater and more relevant, which is based on the proof of the Theorem3, stating that deaf users will prefer the user experience evaluation procedure when using UEQ in sign language.
+It should also be noted that very high UEQ values of both evaluated solutions can mostly be contributed to the lack of such solutions in real life and consequently the deaf are gratefully embracing any solution that would help them in everyday life.
+Other information obtained during the interviews with participants includes a high praise for both the developed applications which were evaluated as well as for the evaluation procedure using a sign language version of the UEQ questionnaire.
+Namely, all deaf participants have expressed the wish to participate in the development of such interactive solutions.
+Therefore, the need to use sign language-based evaluation tools seems even greater and more relevant, which is based on the proof of the Theorem3, stating that deaf users will prefer the user experience evaluation procedure when using UEQ SSL.

-Other interview observations included some suggestions for different sign language translations of individual UEQ statements given by seven deaf participants.
-Despite conducting an extensive study, choosing only official signs, the preliminary study, and testing, there were some additional suggestions to change particular sign interpretations for ‘inventive’, ‘conventional’, ‘motivating’, ‘organized’, and ‘cluttered’ UEQ statements.
-On the other hand, participants understood statements ‘secure’ and ‘not secure’ but did not understand their meaning in the context of user experience.
-For statements ‘meets expectations’ and ‘does not meet expectations’ 48% of participants stated that they understood the statements but claimed they did not have any expectations of the evaluated applications.
-Besides, it was noticed that for the UEQ questions, whose meaning was not clearly understood, the participants answered randomly, which decreased the statistical significance of the data.
+Other interview observations, given by seven deaf participants, include various suggestions for alternative sign language translations of individual UEQ statements.
+Despite conducting an extensive study with a study group for the UEQ translation to SSL, choosing only official signs during the preliminary study and pilot testing, there were some additional suggestions to change particular sign interpretations for the UEQ statements ‘inventive’, ‘conventional’, ‘motivating’, ‘organized’, and ‘cluttered’.
+On the other hand, participants understood statements ‘secure’ and ‘not secure’ or ‘unpredictable’ and ‘predictable’ but did not understand their meaning in the context of user experience.
+For statements ‘meets expectations’ and ‘does not meet expectations’ 36 % of participants stated that they understood the statements but claimed they did not have any expectations of the evaluated applications.
+Besides that, it was noticed that for the UEQ questions whose meaning was not clearly understood the participants tended to answer randomly which decreased the statistical significance of the data.
+With questions 6, 8, and 9 such cases were noticed, also resulting in very low corelation between other UEQ scale corresponding questions, and in scale consistency coefficients under 0.7.

-For the future use of the UEQ evaluations with deaf participants it would be recommended to use a combined UEQ questionnaire (statements in text and sign language together).
-Due to the verification process of the UEQ in sign language adequacy, only sign language interpretations were used in the experiment.
-The analysis of simultaneous vs. sequential statement pair playback has shown, that only 5 % of the participants preferred the simultaneous option, while all other participants stated that they prefer the sequential playback of signed pair statements.
+Based on the results of the pilot study it would be recommended to use a combined UEQ questionnaire (statements in text and sign language together) as a UEQ evaluation tool for the native users of SSL after the final version is validated.
+The analysis of simultaneous vs. sequential playback of UEQ statement pairs has shown that only 5 % of the participants preferred the simultaneous option, while all other participants stated that they prefer the sequential playback of signed pair statements, noting that it is easier to focus on one video of a signed statement at the same time.